CthulhuUSN/StockReporter/StockReporter/README.md

 Databases
 ---------
-The application has two databases, "stockreporter.dev" for dev and testing and "stockreporter.prod" for production with pre-loaded table structure, indexes and views.
-The system will auto create "stockreporter.prod" database during application startup if not available.
+The application will generate "stockreporter.prod" database with tables, indexes, and views when the application is executed for the first time.

 New Database
 ------------